acgimael/2048/README.md

 Mostly wrote this to learn how to use ncurses

-It saves your game when you 'q'uit, loads it when you run the game.
+It saves your game when you quit, loads when you run the game.

 There is no game over detection, and I will make some improvements...